josherrickson/stata2/stata_markdown/05-regression.md

 positive.
 (Technically they don't have to be positive/negative.
 We could think of predicting male/female and code male = 0 and female = 1.
 However, the convention would be to consider the outcome as "The person is female" so a 1 represents a "success" and a 0 a "failure" of that statement.)
 The errors in a logistic regression model are fairly contained (you can't be wrong than more than 1!) so there are no real assumptions about them.
 The
-[independence](#independence) assumption is still here and still important, again, a mixed logistic model may be appropriate if the data is not independent.
+[independence](#independence) assumption is still here and still important, again, a mixed model (specifically a [logistic mixed model](mixed-models.html#logistic-mixed-model)) may be appropriate if the data is not independent.

 ^#^^#^^#^ Logistic goodness of fit

 As we mentioned earlier, there are various issues with the Pseudo ^$^R^2^$^ reported by `logit`, so use it carefully.
 There are two alternate approaches.

-The first is to look at a classification table:
+The first is to look at the ROC curve:

 ~~~~
 <<dd_do>>
-estat classification
+lroc
 <</dd_do>>
 ~~~~

-Classification is based upon the predicted probability, a predicted probability above .5 is classified as "1", below as "0".
-The output here is rather long, but the general idea is to capture how well we're predicting without having too many false results.
-(If your outcome variable was 80% 1's and
-20% 0's, if I predicted all 1's, I'd be right 80% of the time!
-So it's important to also see that I'm wrong in 100% of the true 0's).

-- Sensitivity is how likely you are to correctly predicted a positive outcome.
-- Specificity is how likely you are to correctly predicted a negative outcome.
-- The positive/negative predictive values are how likely a positive/negative prediction is to be correct.

-We want those results to be high.

-The various false rates are for misclassification, and we want those low.
-In this model, we've done pretty good!
+<<dd_graph: replace>>

+The ROC curve is a bit complicated to explain, but basically over a range of thresholds, it classifies each observation as predicting a 0 or 1.
+E.g., with a threshold of .2, any observation whose predicted probability is below .2 is classified as a "0", any observation whose predicted probability is above .2 is classified as a "1".
+For each such threshold, the specificity (fraction of correctly classified "0"'s) versus the sensitivity(fraction of correctly classified "1"'s) are computed and plotted against each other.
+If the two fractions are equal, it's a coin-flip and the model does no better than chance.
+On the other hand, the higher the ratio of sensitivity/(1 - specificity) is, the better classified we are.

+The bottom left corner of the ROC curve is a threshold of 0 and the top right of 1, both of which would classify every observation the same, so they're no good.
+We want to the ROC curve to be as close to "filling" the top area as possible.
+The Area under the ROC curve (called AUC) is a measure of fit; the fit here is .9384, which is very good.
+(The AUC ranges from .5 to 1. .5 indicates, as we've said, chance, and 1 indicates a perfect fit.
+An AUC of 1 is actually troublesome as we might be [overfit](regression.html#logit-miscellaneous).)

 The second is a more formal test.
 There are two variants, a Pearson ^$^\chi^2^$^ test and the Hosmer-Lemeshow test.
 Both are fit with the `estat gof` command.
 Both are testing the hypothesis that the observed positive responses match predicted positive responses in subgroups of the